araobp/blender-science/Physics/README.md

 #### Configuration 2

-Every pendulum starts with the same initial position of x-axis and z-axis.
+Every pendulum starts with the same initial position of x-axis.